 With emotions running high, and the death toll correspondingly higher, once again there is bound to be “fall out”.
 Politicians who are also our Lawmakers sense the public mood, and cater to it.

 Presidential candidate Donald Trump has already proposed a moratorium on visas to Muslims.
 That particular suggestion is not going to happen, because America does not discriminate based on religion.

 However, other politicians sensing the political mood, are encouraging more achievable tightening of immigration procedures.
 There are plenty of other methods that immigration can discriminate by, then on religion.
 Immigration could halt or slow ALL visa issuances, or all visas from a particular country, or particular region, or all marriage based, K1 fiance or CR1 spouse visas.
 Some form of law, or congressional or presidential mandates are sure to be passed down in the future.

 Do you think that the American consulate officer who interviewed Malik and approved her K1 visa during her interview in Pakistan, got a phone call from the State Department, FBI, NSA?

 He did.
 I believe the entire consular service has been put on notice, not to let this happen again even if it causes legitimate couples to have their visas denied.

-With heightened review of each case, expect the bar for proving your bone fide relationship to be raised.
+With heightened review of each case, expect the bar for proving your Bona Fide Relationship to be raised.
 More fiancee or spouse visa denials will occur.

 I am sure that a lot of couples will get into trouble, especially those who submit no-frills applications, but I am sure the VisaCoach clients who follow my guidance will weather this future storm safely.